At the file level, you can password protect an Excel workbook in two ways: You can determine who can get in and who can

 Editor's note: In the video, Brandon Vigliarolo walks you through the steps of securing an Excel workbook with a password in Microsoft Office 365.
-The steps are similar to what Susan Harkins describes in the following tutorial.
+The steps are similar to what Susan Harkins describes in this tutorial, which was first published in January 2011 and updated in March 2019.

-Securing data is a tiered process, with password-protection at the file level, as the bottom level.
+Securing data is a tiered process with password protection at the bottom level—the file level.
 It's a first step effort, but certainly not the only step you should take to protect confidential and proprietary data.
-Password protecting an Excel workbook (file level) controls access in two ways: It lets a user in and it lets a user save changes.
+Password protecting an Excel workbook at the file level controls access in two ways: It lets a user in, and it lets a user save changes.
+In this article, I'll show you more than just how to password-protect a workbook.
+You'll learn what that protection does and doesn't do for you and how to avoid some gotchas.

-Before we discuss Excel's password protection feature, let's clarify just what we mean by security.
+Before we discuss Excel's password-protection feature, let's clarify what we mean by security.
 Although the terms security and protection are bantered about interchangeably, feature-wise in Excel, they aren't the same thing.
 Security lets you choose who gets in and by virtue of doing so, who doesn't.
 Protection limits users who are already in.
-Security is about access, protection is about maintaining integrity.
+Security is about access; protection is about maintaining integrity.